 Collaborations and Partnerships are an integral part of the work of any non-profit organization.
 They strengthen the efforts of all involved, coordinate resources, and enhance the success of any project.
 OCCA has a strong history of working collaboratively with organizations, locally, regionally, statewide and nationally.
 We are proud to be involved with others to expand our community as well as our impacts.

 The Chesapeake Bay Headwaters Educational Ecosystem is a statewide, k-12 Environmental Literacy Initiative.
 Funded by the National Oceanic and Atmospheric Administration’s Bay Watershed Education and Training (B-WET) program, CBHEE is designed to engage and educate teachers on how to develop, integrate and lead Meaningful Watershed Educational Experiences (MWEEs) in their classrooms.
-The program will involve professional development for classroom teachers and administrators, including a five-day summer institute in 2021, as well as single-day introductions for those seeking to learn more about the program.
+The program involves a multi-day professional development institute for classroom teachers in summer along with follow-up check in and professional development meetings throughout the year.

 OCCA is a NY State Partner and Member of the Choose Clean Water Coalition.
 In collaboration with a number of local and regional agencies and organizations, the Annual Watershed Forum alternates to either a northern or southern location every year.
 OCCA has taken on coordination responsibilities for the northern sessions in past years and expects to continue this in the future.